 The big question is, how are we supposed to deal with the crash?
 The first answer is simple and the most important:

-A perfect example is when Bitcoin took a significant dip in 2018 only to rise back up in 2021.
+A perfect example is when Bitcoin took a significant dip in 2018, only to rise back in 2021.

 If you are set on putting money into Crypto, the wisest way is to divide it among different coins.
-Put some funds into some of the more prominent names as well as the ones that don’t get as much attention as you feel, based on investigation, will rise in price.
-Also, be sure to keep your digital assets protected, since cybercrime appears to be rising again.
+Put some funds into some of the more prominent names, and the ones that don’t get as much attention as you feel, based on investigation, will rise in price.
+Also, keep your digital assets protected since cybercrime appears to rise again.